-The proportion of women employees in the group, women in senior executive positions and women on the Board as at 30 June 2017 is as follows:
+The proportion of women employees in the group, women in senior executive positions and women on the Board as at 30 June 2018 is as follows:

-Measure Result Proportion of women employees in the group There were 4,971 women in the group.
-This represents 42% of the total workforce of 11,835 employees.
-Proportion of women in senior executive positions in the group There were 13 women in senior executive positions in the group.
-This represents 18% of senior executive positions in the group.
-Proportion of women on the Board There were two women Directors out of a total of eight Directors, or 25%.
+Measure Result Proportion of women employees in the group There were 5,170 women in the group.
+This represents 42.5% of the total workforce of 12,169 employees.
+Proportion of women in senior executive positions in the group There were 18 women in senior executive positions in the group.
+This represents 24.3% of senior executive positions in the group.
+This is a 6.3% increase on FY17.
+Proportion of women on the Board There were three female Directors out of a total of ten Directors, or 30%.

-For the purposes of these statistics, the term "senior executive position" refers to the Executive Team and Board members of Crown Resorts Limited, Crown Melbourne and Crown Perth as well as the most senior leaders from each operational unit therein.
+For the purpose of these statistics, the term "senior executive position" refers to the Executive Team and Board members of Crown Resorts Limited, Crown Melbourne and Crown Perth as well as the most senior leaders from each operational unit therein.
 The Executive Team is comprised of persons with titles in the nature of, or similar to, Executive General Manager, General Manager, Chief Information Officer, Chief Marketing Officer and General Counsel together with the Chief Operating Officers, Chief Financial Officers, Chief Legal Officers and Chief Executive Officers within the group.